Awayfaring/Awayfaring.github.io/docs/Projects/Traceless.md

 ---
 ### Quick Introduction

-This was a project developed by me and some friends at a local hackathon, the theme was "Privacy and Security" and we developed a platform that allowed users to change or delete media metadata.
+This was a project developed between me and some friends at a local hackathon, the theme was "Privacy and Security" and we developed a platform that allowed users to change or delete media metadata.
 In addition we implemented functionality that identified and warned users about details in their images that could compromise their privacy.

 ---
 ### My Story